Your browser is unsupported

 Product highlights

-Mini Hong Kong Dollar/U.S. Dollar Futures contract with a contract size of 100,000 HKD is cash-settled.
-Open contracts are marked-to-market daily.
-Clients could leverage this and other foreign exchange contracts such as the Mini U.S. Dollar/Singapore Dollar, Mini Taiwan Dollar/U.S. Dollar, or Mini Korean Won/U.S. Dollar in their trading strategies or hedging.
+Mini WTI Crude Futures (100 BBL) with a 100 barrels (BBL) contract size is U.S. Dollar cash-settled based on the ICE Futures Europe West Texas Intermediate (WTI) Crude Futures Contract.
+Clients could leverage this and other energy contracts such as the Mini Brent Crude Futures (100 BBL) or Mini Low Sulphur Gasoil Futures (10 mt) in their trading strategies or hedging.
 The reduced product size allows clients to optimize their capital exposure allocation and flexibility to utilize financial leverage across multiple products, giving portfolio diversification opportunities to the client.

 DAILY INTERVAL